-- The operation of the Manchester Minimum Wage Agreement, as amended, which sets out the Council's policy with regard to its lowest paid employees (see below) and acts to encourage fair remuneration practices across the City. - Delivery of its People Strategy, Our People, and, in particular: - Work to reduce worklessness across the City through both direct action as an employer and influence over other major employers across the City - Supporting the skills development and flexibility of the workforce and promoting opportunities across the City to the Council workforce. - The promotion and development of the Our Manchester's behaviors in order to ensure a workforce which is aligned to supporting the City's growth and the development of people and place irrespective of individual roles and responsibilities.
+- The operation of the Manchester Minimum Wage Agreement, as amended, which sets out the Council's policy with regard to its lowest paid employees and acts to encourage fair remuneration practices across the City. - Delivery of its People Strategy, Our People, and, in particular: - Work to reduce worklessness across the City through both direct action as an employer and influence over other major employers across the City aligned to the organisation's Social Value priorities. - Supporting the skills development and flexibility of the workforce and promoting opportunities across the City to the Council workforce. - The promotion and development of the Our Manchester's behaviors in order to ensure a workforce which is aligned to supporting the City's growth and the development of people and place irrespective of individual roles and responsibilities.